Wing Commander (video game): Super Wing Commander

 Next Generation reviewed the 3DO version of the game, rating it four stars out of five, and stated that "Super Wing Commander succeeds at being what it was intended to be - a straightforward space simulator with an arcade spin".

 History

 Development

 Wing Commander was originally titled Squadron and later renamed Wingleader.
-As development for Wing Commander came to a close, the game used would give an exception when the user exited the game.
-It would print out a message similar with additional information.
-The team could not isolate and fix the error and they needed to ship it as soon as possible.
-As a work-around, one of the game's programmers, Ken Demarest, hex-edited the memory manager so it displayed a different message.
+During development for Wing Commander, the EMM386 memory manager the game used would give an exception when the user exited the game.
+It would print out a message similar to "EMM386 Memory manager error..." with additional information.
+Before the team could isolate and fix the error and they considered a work-around, one of the game's programmers, Ken Demarest, hex-edited the memory manager so it displayed a different message.
 Instead of the error message, it printed "Thank you for playing Wing Commander".

+This workaround was removed before shipping the game, once the problem was fixed.

 Release

 Wing Commander shipped in 1990 for PC/DOS as the initial platform and came with an instruction booklet styled as a shipboard magazine, Claw Marks.
 It provided tactical suggestions, statistics on fighters and weapons both Kilrathi and Terran, capsule biographies of notable pilots on both sides of the line, and general shipboard news (such as the discontinuation of the popular comic strip Hornet's Nest, due to the recent death of its artist, Lt.
 Larry "Tooner" Dibbles).
 Notable contributors to the Claw Marks magazine include Captain Aaron Allston, Major Warren Spector, and Col. Chris Roberts.
 The game also shipped with a set of blueprints for the game's four playable fighters, the Hornet, Scimitar, Rapier, and Raptor.